Assessing the potential impact of environmental land management schemes on emergent infection disease risks: Introduction

 In this analysis, we concentrate on the problem as it relates to cattle-deer interactions, as this is a concern for bovine tuberculosis maintenance due to increased potential for transmission between wild deer and cattle.
-A critical question is that, while increases in woodland planting may increase the density of deer, it is the geographical distribution of those plantings which determines the extent to which deer and cattle are likely to increase contact as well, and this is the focus of our analysis.
-We shall build upon a prior work \cite{Simpson2021,Simpson2021a} evaluating land cover changes under agri-environment scheme incentives to encourage woodland planting, to characterise potential land use change under various levels of incentives.
+A critical issue is that, while increases in woodland planting may increase the density of deer, it is the geographical distribution of both new and existing woodland, which determines the extent to which deer and cattle are likely to increase contact as well.
+This is the focus of our analysis.
+We build upon prior work \citep{Simpson2021,Simpson2021a} evaluating land cover changes under agri-environment scheme incentives, to characterise potential land use change under various levels of incentives.
 We then use previous estimates of deer density dependence on land cover usage to assess the likely distribution of deer in relation to existing and new woodland plantation.
-We then consider the deer populations in relation to the location of cattle, and how contact between deer and cattle are likely to change with new plantation.
-Thus we identify what is the likely impact of subsidy for new plantation on new infection risk, using the adjacency of deer and cattle populations as an indicator of inter-species disease transmission risk.
+We then consider these new deer populations in relation to the location of cattle, and how contacts between deer and cattle are likely to change with new plantation.
+Thus, we identify what is the likely impact of subsidies for new woodland on infection risks, using the adjacency of deer and cattle populations as an indicator of inter-species disease transmission risk.